Medusas71/Grounded-Earth-Holistics/README.md

 1. [GitHub](https://github.com/) - used to store the project files
 1. [Gitpod](https://www.gitpod.io/) - IDE
 1. [Google Fonts](https://fonts.google.com/) - typography
 1. [Heroku](https://id.heroku.com/login) - a container-based cloud Platform as a Service (PaaS) used to deploy the project
 1. [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) - to check for issues on all pages
 1. [Scheme Color](https://www.schemecolor.com) - for ideas on earthy colours
 1. [Slack](https://slack.com/) - main source of assistance from other students, developers and documents/resources
 1. [Snagit](https://www.techsmith.com/screen-capture.html) - screen capture and resizing images
+1. [Stripe](https://stripe.com/au) - for secure payments in the checkout
 1. [TinyPNG](https://tinypng.com/) - efficient compression of images for the site
 1. [W3Schools](https://www.w3schools.com/) - to assist with the code
 1. [Wave](https://wave.webaim.org/) - to ensure the content was accessible